How to Fix an iPad That Has Been Disabled After Entering the Wrong Passcode

 After you have completed the restore, you will notice that your data has been restored to your iPad.
 However, if you do not have any secure data storage installed on your device, your data is still not secure.
 This means that if someone were to gain access to your iPad, they would be able to get all of your data as well.
 Thus, in order to regain your data from this reset, you should try again after you have protected your data with a password.

 When you are trying to figure out how to fix an iPad that has been disabled after entering the wrong passcode, you may run into some issues.
 Some people have had success by restarting their device, thus starting again with the reset button.
 Others have tried turning off and on their iPad in order to see if it will reset itself.
 However, both of these methods have led some users to become frustrated and confused as to how to fix an iPad that has been disabled after entering the wrong passcode.
+You can use tools like Ultimate Drive Increaser for an extra hand with storage space.

 The best way to solve any problem involving an iPad and how to fix an iPad that has been disabled after entering the wrong passcode